 Retinal vein occlusions (RVOs) are the second most common type of retinal vascular disorder after diabetic retinal disease.
-They can occur at almost any age (although typically in middle to later years - most in those aged over 65 years) and their severity ranges from asymptomatic to a painful, blind eye.
+They can occur at almost any age (although typically in middle to later years - most in those aged over 65 years) and their severity ranges from asymptomatic to a painful eye with severe visual impairment.

 Occlusion of the retinal venous system by thrombus formation is the most common cause but other causes include disease of the vein wall and external compression of the vein.
 Retinal arteries and arterioles and their corresponding veins share a common adventitial sheath.
 It is thought that the thickening of the arteriole compresses the vein, eventually causing occlusion.

 A backlog of stagnated blood combined with associated hypoxia results in extravasation of blood constituents, causing further stagnation and so on, resulting in the creation of a vicious circle of events.
 Ischaemic damage to the retina stimulates increased production of vascular endothelial growth factor (VEGF) which, in turn, may lead to neovascularisation - a process that can result in haemorrhage (as the new vessels are of poor quality) or neovascular glaucoma (the new vessels grow into the aqueous drainage system, so clogging it up).
 Factors contributing to this pathophysiology include:

 - Systemic conditions such as hypertension (found in 64% of patients with RVO), hyperlipidaemia, diabetes, smoking and obesity.

 - Raised intraocular pressure.

 - Inflammatory diseases such as sarcoidosis, Behçet's syndrome.